Greenstand/treetracker-web-map-api/README.md

 ./dev/setup.sh
 ```

+Install the server's config.js file in the folder server/config/.
+You can get this file by asking another contributor for it on Slack.

-Install the config.js file in the server/ folder.
+Install the client's config.js file in the folder client/js/.
 You can get this file by asking another contributor for it on Slack.

 You can now view the treetracker web map at http://localhost:8080